Dragon201701/NonblockingAsyncSGD/README.md

 ## Main Result (TO BE FINISHED.
 WILL FINISH BEFORE PRE)

 As we abserved(Experiment are executed based on `RESNET50` and `CIFAR10`, 4 workers and 1 paramerter server):

+`Important: results are got from the average among 5 experiments with the same configurations `

 - Non-blocking SGD has simiar accuracy with SGD and much higher than ASGD [fig4]
 - Non-blocking SGD has similar TTA with ASGD and much quicker than SGD [fig5]